-Collecting information related to customer knowledge can produce quality innovation from an external perspective and practical and more creative ideas in connecting and developing SME products or services (Chaithanapat et al., 2022).
-Connecting by sharing these activities between travel companies and their business partners will strengthen the development of inter-organisational relationship performance (Nguyen et al., 2021).
+Collecting information related to customer knowledge can produce quality innovation from an external perspective and practical and more creative ideas in connecting and developing SME products services (Chaithanapat et al., 2022).
+Connecting by sharing these activities between travel companies and their business partners will strengthen the development of inter-organizational relationship performance (Nguyen et al., 2021).
 Knowledge sharing plays an important role in job performance by facilitating the efficient distribution of knowledge and increased productivity (Huie et al., 2020).
-In addition, knowledge sharing that is absorbed into corporate learning and innovation can accelerate improving market performance (Faroog, 2018) and the main determinant of success (Veer et al., 2017).
+In addition, sharing knowledge that is absorbed into corporate learning and innovation can accelerate improving market performance (Faroog, 2018) and the main determinant of success (Veer et al., 2017).
 Knowledge sharing is important to maintain a company in flexible and competitive business activities and is a potential source in improving the company's innovation performance.
-Therefore, organisations need trust and collaboration to support knowledgesharing intentions (Rajabion et al., 2019).
+Therefore, organizations need trust and collaboration to support knowledge-sharing intentions (Rajabion et al., 2019).
 Zhou et al. (2023) confirmed that sharing internal and external knowledge contributes strongly to innovation performance through innovation orientation.
-Furthermore, Lee et al. (2023) revealed that companies must realise how important tacit knowledge is applied to online communities in improving innovation performance.
-Thus, this research proposes the following hypothesis.
+Furthermore Lee et al. (2023) revealed that companies must realize how important tacit knowledge is applied to online communities in improving innovation performance.
+This discussion resulted in the conjecture that: